igor10k/ikSelect/README.md

 ## Options

+All the options can be set using HTML5 *data-* attributes or as an object passed to the plugin.
+For the *data-* attibutes use lowercase!

 	syntax: '<div class="ik_select_link"><span class="ik_select_link_text"></span></div><div class="ik_select_block"><div class="ik_select_list"></div></div>'
 Passing custom syntax to create fake select.
 The only condition is that "ik_select_link_text" should be inside "ik_select_link" and "ik_select_list" should be inside "ik_select_block".